- Reactive model: events trigger handlers on an event loop.

 Properties and methods in visual environments (MIT App Inventor and similar)

-Properties describe how a component “looks” or “behaves”: font size, alignment, color, visibility, or text.
-They can be fixed in design or altered in execution to adapt the interface. based on incoming interactions or data.
+Properties describe how a component "looks" or "behaves": font size, alignment, color, visibility, or text.
+They can be set at design or changed at runtime to adapt the interface based on interactions or incoming data.

 GUI, CLI, and the role of the operating system